JeffMorhous/judoscale-content/configure-aws-ecs-with-terraform.md

 }
 ```

-This beginning of the Terraform configuration sets up the AWS Terraform provider, which Terraform will use to turn the code into real AWS resources.
+This beginning of the Terraform configuration just sets up the AWS Terraform provider, which Terraform will use to turn the code into real AWS resources.
+We also set the AWS region, which you can customize to match your needs.

 ### Authenticating Terraform to AWS